Thriving in Motion: A Therapeutic Exercise Model for Kids

 Our work includes:

-In collaboration with MHEX Home > MHEX Resources & Blog Exercise and eating behaviour research exposes major gap in support for trans folks New research
+In collaboration with MHEX Home > MHEX Resources & Blog Exercise for trans young people: what 20 stakeholders told us, and what it means for

 We conduct projects across a range of populations, presentations and alongside a variety of community partners – including health services, support organisations, Universities, and funding agencies.